Cremation Information: Services, Pricing & Options

 A common misconception about cremation is that you cannot have a traditional funeral when you choose cremation.
 This couldn’t be further from the truth.
 In fact, you have more memorialization options when you select cremation rather than fewer.
 Here are just a few of the ways you or your loved one can be honored.

 With so many options, planning in advance becomes all the more critical.
-This is especially true since how much your cremation will cost will be determined in large part by the type of service you have.
-For example, if you opt for a viewing, it will be necessary to have the body embalmed.
-It will also require some kind of casket.
+This is especially true since the cost of your cremation will be determined largely by the type of service you choose.
+For example, if you opt for a viewing, the body will need to be embalmed, and some kind of casket will also be required.

 How to decide if cremation is right for you